tizianoluziramos/TypeScript-Lenguage-Proyect/README.md

 ## Installation Instructions

-1. Unzip the ZIP file.
+1. Unzip the compressed file.
 2. Place all the contents in your project folder.
 3. Add the following line to your code:
 4. The format is for example: "FR", "ES", etc. (Specify the language you want to use).